AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 ~~~

-## Contained Resources
+## Contained resources
 In some circumstances, the content referred to in the resource reference does not have an independent existence apart from the resource that contains it - it cannot be identified independently, and nor can it have its own independent transaction scope.
 For example, use of a Medication resource to represent medicinal product identification within the context of a MedicationRequest.
 In these circumstances the resource should be [contained](http://hl7.org/fhir/R4/references.html#contained).

 If referencing a contained resource, both the contained resource and the referencing resource **SHALL** conform to an ADHA profile.
 Further guidance about the general use case for [contained resources](http://hl7.org/fhir/R4/references.html#contained) can be found in the base FHIR specification.

 In ADHA profiles:
 - An [ADHA PBS Prescription Claim Item](StructureDefinition-dh-medicationrequest-pbs-claim-1.html) (MedicationRequest resource) **SHOULD** be contained within the [ADHA Record of Claim against PBS or RPBS](StructureDefinition-dh-explanationofbenefit-medicare-pbs-1.html) (ExplanationOfBenefit resource)
-- An [ADHA MBS Service Claim Item](StructureDefinition-dh-servicerequest-mbs-claim-1.html) (ServiceRequest resource) **SHOULD** be contained within the [ ADHA Record of Claim against MBS or DVA](StructureDefinition-dh-explanationofbenefit-medicare-mbs-1.html) (ExplanationOfBenefit resource)
+- An [ADHA Organ or Tissue for Donation BodyStructure](StructureDefinition-dh-bodystructure-aodr-1.html) (BodyStructure resource) **SHOULD** be contained within the [ADHA Record of Consent from Australian Organ Donor Register](StructureDefinition-dh-consent-aodr-1.html) (Consent resource)
-- Systems constructing a resource that represent medication or body structure information are encouraged to make use of contained resources.
+- Systems constructing a resource that represents medication or body structure information are encouraged to make use of contained resources.
   - Operations on Medication resources are expected to be within the context of a referencing resource query such as an ExplanationOfBenefit, Flag, MedicationAdministration, MedicationDipsense, MedicationRequest or MedicationStatement.
-  - Operations on BodyStructure resources are expected to be within the context of a referencing resource query such as a Consent, DiagnosticReport, Observation, or ServiceRequest.
+  - Operations on BodyStructure resources are expected to be within the context of a referencing resource query such as a Consent, DiagnosticReport, Observation or ServiceRequest.
 - Otherwise, when responding to a query, servers should not use inline contained resources to represent the returned data.

-## Missing Data
+## Missing data

-There are situations when information for a particular data element is missing and the source system does not know reason for the absence of data.
-If the source system does not have data for an element with a minimum cardinality = 0 (including elements labeled *Must Support*), the data element **SHALL** be omitted from the resource.
-If the data element is a *Mandatory* element (in other words, where the minimum cardinality is > 0), it **SHALL** be present for *even if* the source system does not have data.
+There are situations when information for a particular data element is missing and the source system does not know the reason for the absence of data.
+If the source system does not have data for an element with a minimum cardinality = 0 (including elements labelled *Must Support*), the data element **SHALL** be omitted from the resource.
+If the data element is a *Mandatory* element (in other words, where the minimum cardinality is > 0), it **SHALL** be present *even if* the source system does not have data.
 The core specification provides guidance for what to do in this situation, which is summarised below:

 1. For *non-coded* data elements including type [Reference](http://hl7.org/fhir/R4/references.html#Reference),
-  - use the [DataAbsentReason extension](http://hl7.org/fhir/StructureDefinition/data-absent-reason) in the data type if the ADHA profile for that resource does not require a child element
+  - use the [DataAbsentReason extension](http://hl7.org/fhir/StructureDefinition/data-absent-reason) in the data type if the ADHA profile for that resource does not require a child element.
-  - if the ADHA profile mandates a child element such as a valid identifier or reference then the resource must that element otherwise the instance will not be conformant
+  - if the ADHA profile mandates a child element, such as a valid identifier or reference, then the resource must contain that element otherwise the instance will not be conformant.
-  - use the code `unknown` - The value is expected to exist but is not known.
+  - use the code `unknown` where the value is expected to exist but is not known.

     Example: ExplanationOfBenefit resource where the patient's insurance coverage is not available.
     ~~~